 “I’m always sleep deprived.
 You don’t need to tell me the effects of constant lack of sleep.
 I caught the damn flu eighteen times last year, several times I think I caught it from myself.”

 “While this may be a new aspect to your sleeping disorders it’s not unexpected.
 It is unfortunate the medications we tried did not improve your sleep quality.”

 Dr. Smythe held up his hands in defeat.
 “All right.
 We are going to try a new class of sleeping pill with you.
-It has been suggested it works well for long term use and should help with both problems.
+It has been suggested it works well for long-term use and should help with both problems.
 Plus we will keep you on the other medication as well.”

-“Compounding medications, sounds like fun,” I said, when actually I was silently doing a happy dance for the sleeping pills.
+“Compounding medications sounds like fun,” I said when actually I was silently doing a happy dance for the sleeping pills.
 I would rather wrestle a rotund smelly man than try and convince a doctor that sleeping pills might actually be the solution to a sleeping disorder.
-But I could not actually come out and ask for them, because clearly that would be ‘drug seeking’ behavior.
+But I could not actually come out and ask for them because clearly, that would be ‘drug seeking’ behavior.

 Dr. Smythe grunted in response.
 The old coot had an amazing tolerance for my frequent visits.
 It was my firm belief we saw too much of each other.
-He scribbled on his prescription book, tore of a page and thrust it at me.
-I took it, scanned it, and naturally it looked a lot like Egyptian hieroglyphics.
+He scribbled on his prescription book, tore off a page and thrust it at me.
+I took it, scanned it, and naturally, it looked a lot like Egyptian hieroglyphics.
 I did not care what the medication was called, to me it was like crack or ambrosia; it would give me that elusive uninterrupted night of sleep that I craved so much.

 “See me in six months for an update,” he said and I smiled politely.
 The fact was I would see him long before that.
 I was getting frequent migraine attacks that were proving difficult to treat.
 My theory was lack of sleep made my brain cranky.